qlands/FormShare/README.md

 About
 -----
-FormShare 2 is an advanced data management platform for [Open Data Kit (ODK)](https://getodk.org/).
-FormShare 2 is inspired by the excellent [FormHub](<http://github.com/SEL-Columbia/formhub>) platform developed by the Sustainable Engineering Lab at Columbia University.
-After I forked [OnaData](https://github.com/onaio/onadata) (a fork of FormHub) back in 2016 it was clear that the code needed a lot to bring it to the main ideas that I had: 1) Integrate it with [ODK Tools](https://github.com/qlands/odktools), 2) provide a proper MySQL repository to centralize the data and, 3) use latest software technologies to decentralize the management.
+FormShare is an advanced data management platform for [Open Data Kit (ODK)](https://getodk.org/).
+FormShare is inspired by the excellent [FormHub](<http://github.com/SEL-Columbia/formhub>) platform developed by the Sustainable Engineering Lab at Columbia University.
+After I forked [OnaData](https://github.com/onaio/onadata) (a fork of FormHub) back in 2016 it was clear that the code needed a lot to bring it to a complete data management platform.

-FormShare was created because:

-* I want to provide an open-source and **free** platform to private and public organizations to help them manage their data when using ODK.
-* ODK Aggregate, in my personal opinion, is badly designed, buggy, and not interoperable.
-ODK Central, though is an enormous improvement to Aggregate, does not parse arbitrary schemata into database tables which makes data cleaning very cumbersome (e. g., cleaning data through Enketo).
-* Forks based on FormHub suffer from the same ills of their father: Django (poor asynchronous controllers, limited ORM extensibility, limited scalability on cloud infrastructure), no proper repository, rudimentary data cleaning, no auditing, little interoperability, poor or none extensibility... among many others.

-FormShare 2 has been written from scratch (migrating structures, ideas, principles, and logic) using Python 3, [Pyramid](https://trypyramid.com/), MySQL, [Elasticsearch](https://www.elastic.co/Elasticsearch/), and [PyUtilib](https://github.com/PyUtilib/pyutilib) to deliver a complete and extensible data management solution for ODK Data collection.
+FormShare been written from scratch (migrating structures, ideas, principles, and logic) using Python 3, [FastAPI](https://github.com/fastapi/fastapi), MySQL, [Elasticsearch](https://www.elastic.co/Elasticsearch/), and [PyUtilib](https://github.com/qlands/pyutilib) to deliver a complete and extensible data management solution for ODK Data collection.

-FormShare **is for organizations** to install it in their server or cloud service to serve ODK XForms and collect and manage the submissions.
-FormShare is also available as a service at [https://formshare.org](https://formshare.org) for those organizations that lack the capacity or resources to run their installation.
+FormShare community server is available at [https://formshare.org](https://formshare.org) for students and very small organizations.
+FormShare SaaS is available at https://www.qlands.com/plans

+For more information visit at [www.qlands.com](https://www.qlands.com/)

 ## Features